 April is sexual abuse awareness month.
-This is definitely a topic that those who have been impacted need support on.
-Considering 1 in 5 women have experienced childhood sexual abuse, it’s safe to say that there are many moms out there dealing with this.
-Whether it’s something you’ve spent years in therapy for or have kept it buried away, childhood sexual abuse is something that can creep into many aspects of life.
+This is a topic that those who have been impacted need support on.
+Considering about 1 in 4 girls and 1 in 13 boys in the United States experience child sexual abuse, it’s safe to say that many moms out there deal with this.1,2 Whether it’s something you’ve spent years in therapy for or have kept buried away, childhood sexual abuse can creep into many aspects of life.
 I can only speak to my own experience, but I was shocked to find how much it impacted my life as a mom.

-As parents, there are generally understood feelings we all have: wanting to keep our kids safe, make them feel loved, and so on.
+As parents, there are generally understood feelings we all have: wanting to keep our kids safe, making them feel loved, and so on.
 For those who have experienced abusive childhoods, some of these can take on a new meaning.
-Here are some of the ways childhood sexual abuse has affected my life as a mother.
+Here are some ways childhood sexual abuse has affected my life as a mother.
 Perhaps you have experienced these emotions as well.

-Note: These are by no means meant to be all the ways childhood sexual abuse affects parenting.
+Note: These are not meant to be all the ways childhood sexual abuse affects parenting.
 Nor do I think any of them are exclusive to those who have suffered through this.

 Safety for Your Children

-I can truly say the most important thing to me is that my kids never experience anything like what I went through.
-There were other traumas in my childhood that I want to protect them from as well.
+Honestly, the most important thing to me is that my kids never experience anything like what I went through.
+There were other traumas in my childhood that I also want to protect them from.
 But sexual abuse can feel more out of your control since it can happen outside of the home.

 Because of this, I allow pretty much nobody to watch my kids.
 My fiance’s parents are the only ones ever allowed to babysit.
 There are many others that I can wholeheartedly say I trust.
 But for some reason, I still can’t let go of that fear enough to trust them watching my kids.
-Perhaps it will change as they get older and can articulate experiences easier.
-But for the last five-and-a-half years, I haven’t felt comfortable allowing anyone else.
+Perhaps it will change as they get older and can articulate experiences more easily.
+But I haven’t felt comfortable allowing anyone else for the last five-and-a-half years.

 Stress About Normal Child Curiosity/Occurrences

-I remember the first time my daughter told me her private parts were a little sore.
-This feels a little dramatic to write out now, but at the time I went into a complete internal panic.
-I kept trying to analyze any situation where she could have even momentarily been left with someone.
+I remember when my daughter told me her private parts were a little sore.
+Writing out this feels a little dramatic now, but I went into a complete internal panic then.
+I tried to analyze any situation where she could have even momentarily been left with someone.
 It turns out she wasn’t wiping herself properly, but my mind went to a scary place.

-Similar experiences can happen when your child starts asking the normal questions about their bodies and other people’s bodies.
+Similar experiences can happen when your child starts asking normal questions about their bodies and other people’s bodies.
 After my son was born, my daughter wanted to know why he looked different.
-I think one time, she even went to touch his private parts out of pure curiosity, and I was horrified.
+I think she even touched his private parts once out of pure curiosity, and I was horrified.
 I immediately had to search online whether or not those were age-appropriate curiosities or if she was likely exposed to something.
-You can probably guess that it is completely normal, especially given a new baby who looked a little different from her.
-Normal and very innocent, but trauma can take your mind to scary places very quickly.
+You can probably guess that it is entirely normal, especially given a new baby who looked a little different from her.
+Normal and innocent, but trauma can quickly take your mind to scary places.

 Fear of Touching Them

-The reason my daughter was a little sore, as I mentioned previously, is because I probably avoided helping her wipe sooner than I should have.
+As I mentioned, my daughter was a little sore because I probably avoided helping her wipe sooner than I should have.
 And when I was wiping her, even as a baby, I would verbalize what I was doing and why to make sure she always knew it was only to clean her.
-This always felt strange to me because any form of abuse was the furthest thing from my intentions.
+This always felt strange because any form of abuse was the furthest thing from my intentions.
 Yet, I was worried it would be perceived that way.

 Wanting to Teach Them Very Young

-Shortly after my daughter was talking easily in complete sentences, I started teaching her about anatomy and proper behavior towards it.
-It was important to me that she knew the correct words and to really emphasize what appropriate or inappropriate touching was.
-I’ve also spent a lot of time explaining to her that if anyone ever makes her uncomfortable, even family, she has the right to say no. And to always come to tell me about it.
+Shortly after my daughter was talking in complete sentences, I started teaching her about anatomy and proper behavior towards it.
+It was important to me that she knew the correct words for her private parts and to emphasize what appropriate or inappropriate touching was.
+I’ve also spent a lot of time explaining to her that she has the right to say no if anyone, even family, makes her uncomfortable.
+And to always come to tell me about it.

 Thinking back on my own experience, my parents had no clue what was going on.
-I really didn’t either.
-When I finally told them it was because I wasn’t able to sleep because of it.
+I didn’t either.
+I finally told them it was because I couldn’t sleep because of it.
 But there was no clear direction given to me beforehand to know it was wrong and worth telling them about immediately.
 Especially considering the grooming that often takes place, it felt extra important to secure that protective knowledge in my children’s brains.

 Concerns About Breastfeeding

 I was so happy to find that it wasn’t an issue at all.
-If anything, nursing and overall being touched lovingly and innocently by my kids has been extremely healing for me.
-I will still jump if an adult touches me, but my kids are so easy to be close to.
-Good thing, too, since kids are always crawling all over their moms!
+Nursing and being touched lovingly and innocently by my kids has been incredibly healing.
+I will still jump if an adult touches me, but my kids are easy to be close to.
+It’s a good thing, too, since kids are constantly crawling all over their moms!

 Complicated Family Relationships